Hurricane Edith (1971): Meteorological history

 A tropical wave moved off the coast of Africa near Dakar on August 31.
 It moved westward into the Intertropical Convergence Zone, and organized into a tropical disturbance on September 2 with a small, circular area of convection.
 The system moved to the west, and on September 3, the convection diminished after moving west of 40° W. By the next day, the tropical disturbance was barely discernible from the clouds of the Intertropical Convergence Zone.
 The wave gradually became detached from the ITCZ, and based on a reconnaissance flight that confirmed the existence of a low-level circulation, it is estimated the system developed into a tropical depression on September 5 while located 255 mi east of Grenada.

-The depression moved westward quickly, and moved through the southern Lesser Antilles early on September 6.
+The depression moved quickly westward, passing through the southern Lesser Antilles early on September 6.
 The southern portion of the circulation passed over northeastern Venezuela, though after entering the Caribbean Sea, another reconnaissance flight was unable to confirm the existence of a low-level circulation.
 Shortly thereafter, while moving into an area of light wind shear, it was able to organize and strengthen further, and on September 7, the depression strengthened into Tropical Storm Edith near the island of Curaçao.
 While initially, a cold-core upper-level low persisted about 750 mi northwest of the storm, Edith moved west-northwestward due to the influence of a narrow and persistent ridge of high pressure, which extended from the southwestern Atlantic Ocean to the Gulf of Mexico.
 As the storm continued into open waters of the Caribbean, the upper-level low gradually weakened and was replaced with an anticyclone.
 This allowed the storm to strengthen further, and on September 8, Edith became a hurricane in the south-central Caribbean Sea.

 On September 9, the storm rapidly intensified, and within 24 hours, Edith strengthened from a minimal hurricane to a powerful 160 mph Category 5 hurricane just off the coast of Nicaragua.
 The cause for the explosive deepening is unknown, though it is speculated that the transformation in the upper troposphere from an upper-level low to an anticyclone led to a release of baroclinic energy.
 Reconnaissance aircraft crews in the peak of the storm reported extreme turbulence, causing concern for the safety of the crews.
 At its peak intensity, the very well-defined "pinhole" eye was only 5 mi in diameter.
 Late on September 9, Hurricane Edith made landfall on northeastern Nicaragua at Cabo Gracias a Dios.